nsaikiran/impression/_drafts/Spring-Boot.md

 I was curious to know how those annotations work on our piece of code.
 I came to know that this is a weird and unusual concept.

+In python we have similar language construct called `decorator`.
+Where you can influence the wrapped (annotated) function.

 Anyway, [Annotation Processing][Annotation Processing 101] gives some insights in "processing" annotations.
 ## Bookmarks
 - [How do annotations work internally][How do annotations work internally]